You are here: American University Centers Latin American and Latino Studies Partners & Funders

 Inter-American Development Bank

-The Inter-American Development Bank's Office of Strategic Planning and Development Effectiveness has provided support for the Center's work on emergent challenges in Latin American and Caribbean economies, carried out in collaboration with the Corporación de Estudios para Latinoamérica (CIEPLAN).
+The Inter-American Development Bank's Office of Strategic Planning and Development Effectiveness provided support for the Center's work on emergent challenges in Latin American and Caribbean economies, carried out in collaboration with the Corporación de Estudios para Latinoamérica (CIEPLAN).

 International Development Research Centre